-Student Experiences in Mathematics Class

-Students want more interactive, collaborative, relevant, and interesting learning environments.

-By secondary school, students view mathematics as less helpful and less useful for after they graduate.

-Importance of Mathematics Beyond High School

-Financial literacy, statistics, algebra and basic mathematics were frequently viewed as a vital foundation.

-Collaborating, problem solving, communicating, and reasoning were valued by business professionals over content.

-Teacher Experiences and Opportunities in Mathematics Education

-Teachers frequently reported a need for more time, access to high quality professional learning and instructional materials, and highly qualified support staff.

-High quality professional learning demands included differentiating instruction, student misconceptions, hands-on activities, number and operation, and algebra.

-Mathematics Beyond the School Day

-Parents and caregivers need resources to aid students to learn mathematics at home.

-Making sense of mathematics, collaborating, and problem solving were valued by parents/caregivers.

-Early learning educators and directors reported a need for

-Early Learning and Its Role in Mathematics Education

-Early learning educators and directors reported a need for access to, and funding support for, high quality professional learning and instructional materials.

-Directors reported a need for funding to increase educator compensation to retain staff and build capacity.
+Student Experiences in Students want more interactive, collaborative, relevant, and interesting learning environments.
+Mathematics Class By secondary school, students view mathematics as less helpful and less useful for after they graduate.
+Importance of Mathematics Financial literacy, statistics, algebra and basic mathematics were frequently viewed as a vital foundation.
+Beyond High School Collaborating, problem solving, communicating, and reasoning were valued by business professionals over content.
+Teacher Experiences and Teachers frequently reported a need for more time , access to high quality professional learning and instructional materials , and highly qualified support staff .
+Opportunities in Mathematics Education High quality professional learning demands included differentiating instruction, student misconceptions, hands-on activities, number and operation, and algebra .
+Mathematics Parents and caregivers need resources to aid students to learn mathematics at home.
+Beyond the School Day Making sense of mathematics, collaborating, and problem solving were valued by parents/caregivers.
+Early Learning and Its Role in Early learning educators and directors reported a need for access to, and funding support for, high quality professional learning and instructional materials .
+Mathematics Education Directors reported a need for funding to increase educator compensation to retain staff and build capacity.